MYDIH/node-simple-configurator/README.md

 **Returns :** Nothing.

-> **Returns :** This method will only write to the file system if needed, it's safe to call it in a loop.
+> **Note :** This method will only write to the file system if needed, it's safe to call it in a loop.
 You can achieve bulk insertions of key/value pairs by inserting them using `store(key, value)` and calling this method after the insertions are finished

 # Tests